-How do I make a great sentence?
-What types of sentences are there in English?
-This post explores the topic of sentence structure in academic English and expands on content from the previous blog video on Sentence Structure.
+This blog post expands on the information from the previous blog's video on Sentence Structure.
 Watch that video for more detail on making sentences.

 What's in an English sentence?

 In a correctly formed sentence, there will be one or more clauses.
 If there is more than one clause, there will be linking words, each of which allows you to add one more clause or dependent phrase into your sentence.
 We'll look more at clauses later.

 Great question with no easy answer.
 Generally, in English there is a preference for short, simply-formed and direct sentences.
 The average English sentence length is 10-15 words.
 An example of this is in the well-known Harry Potter books, where the average sentence length is 12 words.
 However, measuring length can also depend on word length (i.e. how many letters or characters in each word) and syllable length (how many syllables in each word).
 If there are 'longer' words in this sense, a shorter sentence may be better to increase 'readability'.
 What's that!?
 It simply means how easy it is to read something.

 In academic English, sentences will often be a bit longer because you may need to explain complex relationships between information.
 Guides often cite 15-20 words as an optimum sentence length in academic writing, but if you are using longer or more complex vocabulary, this might be shorter.
 In addition, sentence length depends on the ideas you're communicating and the context they're given in.
 Strong ideas are often short, simple sentences, while connections and relationships may be a longer compound or complex sentences.
 Don't know how to connect compound and complex sentences?
 Read Cohesion (Part 2).

 Ultimately, you want a mix of short, medium, and long sentences in English.